 As is common these days, all Surfshark customers enjoy the same features.
-The per-month pricing is somewhat on the high end of the scale, but steep discounts are available for 1-year and 2-year subscriptions.
-Also if you sign up for the service using this link an additional discount is on offer.
+The per-month pricing is somewhat on the high end of the scale, but steep discounts are available for the longer-term subscription plans.
+Also, if you sign up for the service using this link an additional discount is on offer.

-Surfshark now offers the HackLock and BlindSearch features (which we look at later in this review) as bolt-on extras for an additional $0.99 per month for the both of them.
+Surfshark now offers the Antivirus, Search, and Alert features (which we look at later in this review) as bolt-on extras for an additional $1.45 per month.

 All users can also take advantage of a generous 30-day money-back guarantee.
 Surfshark assures us that there are no limitations on this, which is great, but be aware that payments auto-renew, so you do need to contact support in order to cancel them.

 Surfshark accepts payment via PayPal, credit/debit card, and Alipay, which are processed by Stripe.
+Google Pay and Amazon Pay options are also available.
 Other payment methods are supported via the Tenpay and Unionpay payment processing services.

 Bitcoin, Litecoin, and Etherium payments are also supported via either Coingate or CoinPayments.
 Paying in Bitcoin or Litecoin can provide a certain degree of anonymity, but do remember that Surfshark will always be able to see your IP address.